mattytrentini/micropython_workshop/pages/setup.rst

     to install it.

-  * If your OS is Linux-based then, depending on the distribution, you may need to configure a *user* to have *permission* to access the serial point.
+  * If your OS is Linux-based then, depending on the distribution, you may need to configure a *user* to have *permission* to access the serial port.
 This is usually performed by adding a user to a *group* that controls access to the serial ports; on many distributions this is the *dialout* group::